APrettyCoolProgram/aprettycoolprogram/profile/how-to/setup-visual-studio-community-2022/how-to-setup-visual-studio-community-2022.md

 [Installing Visual Studio 2022 extensions]()
 [Setting up Visual Studio 2022]()

+This document will walk through the steps I take to setup my Visual Studio 2022 environment for developing web services in C#.

 # Installing Visual Studio 2022

-Download the installer for [Visual Studio Community 2022](https://visualstudio.microsoft.com/vs/).
+Installing Visual Studio 2022 is pretty straight forward, just download the [installer](https://visualstudio.microsoft.com/vs/) and follow the prompts.

 ## Visual Studio Workflows

-Choose the workflows you will need for development.
+The bulk of the install process is choosing the workflows you will need for development.

 For example, I've installed the following workflows for developing web services using C#: